Meet the Team

 Director of Global Programs

 Hannah is a St. Louis native and holds a BA in American Studies and a Global MA in International Relations, both from Webster University.
-Because she believes that cultural exchange and education are key components in addressing the complex domestic and global issues of today, Hannah is happy to return to Webster as a staff member and help provide students with the same quality of education that she received as a student.
-For leisure, Hannah enjoys traveling, reading (mostly non-fiction), theatre, Cardinals baseball, and spending time with her family and friends.
+Because she believes that cultural exchange and education are key components in addressing the complex domestic and global issues of today, Hannah is happy to return to Webster as a staff member and help provide students with the same quality of global education and international experience that she received as a student.